Need ways to speed up a Windows 10 computer for free?

 Although Windows 11 is now shipping with new PCs and many existing PCs have been updated to Windows 11, some will inevitably need to continue using Windows 10.
 You may be one of those people!

-I, too, haven’t yet upgraded to Windows 11, so I’m here to share with you the techniques and steps I take to speed up my current PC running Windows 10.
-Especially when I feel it’s starting to become a bit sluggish and unresponsive!
+I, too, haven’t yet upgraded to Windows 11, so I’m here to share with you the techniques and steps I take to speed up my current PC running Windows 10—especially when it starts to become a bit sluggish and unresponsive!

-Aside from purchasing a new computer with faster processing power, there are many ways you can speed up the Windows 10 operating system.
+Aside from purchasing a new computer with faster processing power, you can speed up the Windows 10 operating system in many ways.
 This speeding-up process can be done on your home or office computer for free.

 And remember!
 Before making any significant changes to your PC, create a restore point to have a backup of your operating system setup if you need to revert to previous settings.